NaoY220/cse15l-lab-reports/labReport1.md

 - When I enter `cat /`, it displays error because `/` (argument) is a directory and it cannot process to print out.

+        yoshidanaonoMacBook-Pro:~ yoshidanao$ cat /
+        cat: /: Is a directory

 --------